CYX22222003/ProjectKorolev/README.md

 #### 2. Data Storage and Organization
 - **Cloud storage for documents**: Store the digitized data in a cloud storage, categorizing information by patient, date, session, and other relevant tags.
 - **Structured database for user personal information**: Store the username, email and user password for authentication
 - *current progress*: We have set up the cloud storage and test the connection between the web application and the cloud storage with mockup functions.
-The actual feature is still under development

 #### 3. Summarization
 - **Natural Language Processing (NLP)**: Use NLP models to read through the text and summarize each session.